-Vasakronan AB is Sweden’s leading commercial property developer and is jointly owned by four Swedish National Pension Funds.
-As of December 2016, the company owns and manages 179 properties around Stockholm, Uppsala, Gothenburg, Malmö and Lund.
+Vasakronan AB is Sweden’s leading commercial property company and is jointly owned by four Swedish National Pension Funds.
+In December 2015, the company owned and managed 180 properties.
+Vasakronan is active in Sweden’s major growth regions: Stockholm, Uppsala, Gothenburg, Malmö and Lund.

 A seven-year maturity loan agreement to finance Husqvarna AB's R&D investments 2017–2019.

 A loan to the Swedish telecom company Ericsson will finance a research programme for the development of 5G mobile technology.